belh4wk/MCP4SH/README.md

 (Multimodal Communications Protocol For Humanity) haptics layer
 for sim racing and driving titles.

+It turns game telemetry into a structured, layered haptics stack so that different sims can *feel* broadly the same on your rig.

 - Translates telemetry into seat-of-the-pants cues
 - Normalises signals across different games
 - Drives haptics, LEDs, and dashboards in a consistent way